 The ESPP is intended to qualify under the provisions of Section 423 of the Code.
 The ESPP is not subject to any provisions of the Employee Retirement Income Security Act of 1974.
 Under the applicable Code provisions, no income will be taxable to a participant until the sale or other disposition of the shares purchased under the ESPP.
 Upon such sale or disposition, the participant will generally be subject to tax in an amount that depends upon the holding period of the shares acquired.
 If the shares are sold or disposed of more than two years from the first day of the offering period and one year from the date of purchase, the participant will recognize ordinary income measured as the lesser of (1) the excess of the fair market value of the shares at the time of such sale or disposition over the purchase price, or (2) the purchase price discount.
-For these tax purposes, the "purchase price discount" is based off the stock price on the first day of the offering period and equals the excess of the fair market value of the stock at the time the option was granted over the option price, computed as if the option had been exercised on the first day of the offering period is long-term capital gain.
-If the shares held for the periods described above are sold and the sale price is less than the purchase price, there is no ordinary income and the participant will recognize ordinary income generally measured as the excess of the fair market value of the shares on the date the shares are sold or otherwise disposed of before the expiration of the holding periods described above, the participant will recognize ordinary income generally measured as the excess of the fair market value of the shares on the date the shares were purchased over the purchase price.
+For these tax purposes, the "purchase price discount" is based off the stock price on the first day of the offering period and equals the excess of the fair market value of the stock at the time the option was granted over the option price, computed as if the option had been exercised on the first day of the offering period.
+Any additional gain will be treated as long-term capital gain.
+If the shares held for the periods described above are sold and the sale price is less than the purchase price, there is no ordinary income and the participating employee has a long-term capital loss equal to the difference between the sale price and the purchase price.
+If the shares are sold or otherwise disposed of before the expiration of the holding periods described above, the participant will recognize ordinary income generally measured as the excess of the fair market value of the shares on the date the shares were purchased over the purchase price.
 Any additional gain or loss on such sale or disposition will be long-term or short-term capital gain or loss, depending on the capital gain holding period.